pupcus/katabatic/README.md

 # katabatic

-This is a WIP (work in progress/under construction).
-This is some clojure code for getting weather information from Weather Underground.
-I am learning about how to use third party APIs.
+This is a Clojure API wrapper for Weather Underground's API.
+I hope you find it useful.

 ## Usage
 To use this program, you need to register at [Weather Underground](https://www.wunderground.com/weather/api/) and get a valid API key.